govuk-one-login/mobile-ios-logging/Sources/Analytics/README.md

 `AnalyticsStatusProtocol` is usable for checking and setting device preferences on analytics permissions, applying the protocol on `UserDefaults` within the same file

-`GAnalytics` is usable for a concrete implementation of `AnalyticsServide` which is explicitly tied to Google's Firebase analytics platform

 ## Example Implementation

 #### Implementing concrete Types conforming to the above protocols:

-Having access to values for screen names loggable in an analytics platform, conforming to `AnalyticsScreen` or `LoggingEvent` is appropriate. `Enums` are suitable for making concrete Types conforming to these protocols as they group related values.
+Having access to values for screen or event names loggable in an analytics platform, conforming to `AnalyticsScreen` or `AnalyticsEvent` is appropriate. `Enums` are suitable for making concrete Types conforming to these protocols as they group related values.

 ```swift
 enum MyAppScreens: String, AnalyticsScreen {